 Patients are recommended to stop smoking before and after the surgery takes place.
 That’s because the substances in the smoke can cause the blood vessels to constrict.
 This will limit the oxygen and nutrients that the surgical wound will receive.
 Consequently, you’ll end up with scalp necrosis.

 A reason why usually scalp necrosis occurs in the centre of the scalp is that it has reduced blood flow in contrast to other regions of the scalp.
 The process of formation of blood vessels, also known as vascularization, is also reduced in people who have androgenetic alopecia.
 This further puts them at risk of scalp necrosis.

 Hair transplant mega-sessions can also increase the risk of scalp necrosis, according to one study published in the Journal of Cosmetic Dermatology in 2020.

 This study also showed that patients with diabetes mellitus were at a higher risk of developing scalp necrosis.
 Moreover, the researchers found that a topical nitroglycerine spray can even prevent necrosis.

 Looking at the causes, you can see it either comes down to the surgeon or the patient.
-Make sure you do the following things to prevent scalp necrosis after hair transplant.
+Make sure you do the following things to prevent scalp necrosis after a hair transplant.

 Find A Good Surgeon

-Most of the causes of scalp necrosis after hair transplant are a consequence of poor surgical technique and inexperience of the surgeon.
+Most of the causes of scalp necrosis after a hair transplant are a consequence of poor surgical technique and the inexperience of the surgeon.
 Make sure that you find a surgeon who doesn’t make false promises and communicates realistic expectations to you.